At a glance

 Leading professional organizations don’t support vision therapy as a treatment for dyslexia.

-There are many strategies and interventions that do help kids with dyslexia, such as explicit reading instruction.
+There are lots of strategies and interventions that do help people with dyslexia, like explicit reading instruction.

 About the author